idjorgon/terraform-azure-course/README.md

 ## Running sample unit tests using the Terraform Test Framework

-- Type `terraform test` in the terminal (this will run the terraform tests and subsequently destroy the test resources)
+- Type `terraform test` in the terminal (this will run and execute the terraform tests)

 ## Running sample Pester unit tests